- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

 - In 2025, teams now treat prompts as production assets, version-controlled and evaluated like code.

-Unlike deterministic UIs, LLMs interpret ambiguity — so precision must shift from syntax to semantics.
+Unlike deterministic UIs, LLMs can interpret ambiguity — so precision must shift from syntax to semantics.

 You are a senior QA engineer.